Advitha2403/Project/README.md

-minor-project-Advitha-
+ Prakriti Classification & Personalized Psychological Treatment System

-A system that classifies Ayurvedic Prakriti types and recommends personalized psychological treatments based on individual body-mind constitution.
+A system that classifies Ayurvedic Prakriti types and recommends personalized psychological treatments based on an individual's unique body-mind constitution.

  About the Project
-This project combines traditional Ayurvedic principles with modern technology to classify an individual's Prakriti (body-mind constitution) and recommend personalized psychological treatments.
+This project combines traditional Ayurvedic principles with modern technology to identify a person's Prakriti (Vata, Pitta, or Kapha) using physical, mental, and behavioral traits.

-What it does
-Classifies users into Ayurvedic Prakriti types (Vata, Pitta, Kapha) Analyzes physical, mental, and behavioral traits Recommends personalized psychological treatment plans Bridges ancient Ayurvedic wisdom with modern mental health practices Why it matters
+ Features
+- Classifies users into Vata, Pitta, and Kapha types.
+- Analyzes physical, psychological, and behavioral characteristics.
+- Recommends personalized psychological treatment plans.
+- Integrates ancient Ayurvedic wisdom with modern mental healthcare.

+ Why It Matters
 Every individual has a unique constitution.
-Personalized treatment based on Prakriti leads to more effective psychological well-being
+Personalized treatments based on Prakriti can promote better psychological well-being and a more holistic approach to mental health.